Ned Rigs for Smallmouth Bass and Walleye

 B: Lay the hook beside the bait so that you can visually mark exactly where the bend of the hook will exit the bait and then carefully thread the hook exactly through the center of the bait exiting it in the correct spot.

 C: Make nice long casts and watch your line closely as the lure sinks to the bottom.
 Many strikes come just before it reaches the bottom.
-If you see your line go pop, go ahead and take up the slack and set the hook.
+If you see your line go pop, quickly take up the slack.
+If you feel any weight or movement set the hook.

 D: After the rig settles to the bottom very slowly move the rig steadily along the bottom on the retrieve.
 Although jigging slightly can produce at times many of the pros that fish this rig claim it works better by not trying to give it a lot of extra action.
 Experiment with the retrieve until you find the one that works best for you.

 E: When you are in an area and know that the area has walleye or smallmouth showing on the fish finder and they just aren't biting on your slow presentation, try "snap jigging" your Ned Rig.
 Snap jigging plays on the fish's natural instinct to react to an easy meal.
 I'm not talking about just jigging the Ned Rig.
-I'm talking about really snapping the rig hard with a hard two or three foot upsweep of the rod and as soon as the rig settles back to the bottom immediately snap it back up vigorously again and then again.
+I'm talking about really snapping the rig hard with a quick two or three foot upsweep of the rod.
+As soon as the rig settles back to the bottom, immediately snap it back up vigorously again and then again.
 Always keep in mind then when you consider the amount of stretch in monofilament it is pretty hard to actually get it to move that far off the bottom.
-Also if you are going to try this snap method you might want to try changing to a bit heavier head.
+Also if you are going to try this snapping method you might want to try changing to a slightly heavier head.

 There are a lot of advantages when using 6# test mono in Ned Rig fishing but hook sets are a bit more difficult.
 Just the same, you will get a lot more bites and have a better feel of what's going on when you use a good quality 6# test monofilament.